Train Man (TV series): Cast

 The main heroine of the story and Yamada's love interest.
-After being rescued by Yamada from a drunken man in the train, Saori sends Yamada teacups as a thank you gift.
+After being rescued by Yamada from a drunken man in the train, Saori sends Yamada Hermès teacups as a thank you gift.
 After her father lied to her mother in the past, and recently coming out of a deceiving relationship, Saori cannot stand being lied to.
 Through the series she slowly develops feelings for Yamada.
 In this drama, she has a fondness for Benoist tea.